 5.2.1 Screening and access to patients.
 The ICECAP research teams have surveillance strategies in place to screen all OHCA patients at participating hospitals.
 Research teams track ICECAP randomized patients through 3 months and ICECAP screen failures through hospital discharge.
-The latter are included by design to measure the generalizability of the ICECAP randomized population.
 Thus, POST-ICECAP can use research teams that already have contact and entrée to approach all the OHCA patients admitted at their hospitals and do not need to create or directly support the screening process.
+At hospitals who are not enrolling in ICECAP, research teams will screen and approach patients using similar methods.

 5.2.2 Baseline and clinical care data.
 Research teams for ICECAP prospectively collect, audit, and monitor detailed information about the patient comorbidities, OHCA-related factors, acute hospital events, and procedures performed during hospitalization.
 POST-ICECAP can use the data already collected for subjects enrolled in ICECAP, saving hundreds of hours of research staff time compared to collecting these de novo.
-Note: POST-ICECAP will still capture these measures for ICECAP screen failures.
+Note: POST-ICECAP will still capture these measures for non-ICECAP participants.